Akashssingh/ehrshot-network-analysis_project1_akash_samuel/README.md

      - sampled_condition_occurrence.csv
      - concept.csv

-If you do not want to download or relocate data, then you may manually direct the path to your data directory containing the CSV files (respective csv files names must be same as required by program) by commands below.
+If you do not want to download or relocate data, then you may manually direct the path to your data directory containing the CSV files (respective CSV file names must be the same as required by the program) by using the commands below.

-Unix based systems linux or MacOS
+Unix-based systems, Linux, or macOS
 ```bash
 export EHRSHOT_DATA_DIR=/path/to/your/EHRShot_sampled_2000patients
 ```